danielyenegeta/ramhacks19/README.md

 # Stock5

 Stock5 allows users to assess the health of stock symbols.
-It does this by first scraping economical sites
-            to retrieve information on how the economy is doing (GDP, Unemployment Rate), then it creates a forecast using FBProphet from that data.
+It does this by first scraping economical sites to retrieve information on how the economy is doing (GDP, Unemployment Rate), then it creates a forecast using FBProphet from that data.
 In the end, the user gets a report on the forecast and how the stock is doing.

+We wanted to make a helper that allows a user to see how well or bad a stock might do in the near future.
+We came up with this through our own pursuits of trying to get rich quick.
+What better way then a machine telling you where to spend your money :).

+Through this project, we learned the difficulty of connecting to a database, how difficult it can be when a service your project depends on just doesnt work, and that hardwork prevails.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.